DataDog/terraform-provider-datadog/.github/ISSUE_TEMPLATE.md

 Please provider a link to a GitHub Gist containing the complete debug output: https://www.terraform.io/docs/internals/debugging.html.
 Please do NOT paste the debug output in the issue; just paste a link to the Gist.

 **IMPORTANT!!!
-Remember to review debug output before posting and remove credentials or private data**
+Remember to review debug output before posting.
+It can contain credentials or other private data**

 ### Panic Output